reinout/z3c.dependencychecker/README.rst

 You can fork and fix it from there.
 And you can add issues and feature requests in the github issue tracker.

+Every time you commit something, ``bin/code-analysis`` is automatically run.
+Pay attention to the output and fix the problems that are reported.
+Or fix the setup so that inappropriate reports are filtered out.